CodeBernardo/CodeBernardo/README.md

 ## Hi there I'm Bernardo Stein 👋

-- 📚 I'm currently just studying on Kenzie Academy Brasil
+- 📚 Full Stack Developer
+- 🧑🏼‍💻 I currently work at RSP Blue
-- 🌱 I am currently studying several technologies such as HTML, Java Script, CSS, REACT, NodeJs and more
+- 🌱 I am currently studying ASPNET and C#
-- 🎯 My goal is to work as a full stack developer
+- 🎯 My goal is to have an international career as a developer
 - ⚡ Fun fact: I spent 12 years of my life working on something I hated and today at age 30 I discovered that I love developing